 A visit to the historic Jarvie property provides a glimpse of turn-of-the-century frontier life.
 Of the many sites along the Green River which Mr. Jarvie could have settled, he chose this particular one because of the naturally occurring river crossing.
 For years it had been used by Indians, fur trappers, travelers, and local residents.
 Jarvie figured it would be an excellent spot to establish a business.
 At its height, the Jarvie ranch operation included a store, post office, river ferry and cemetery.

 Following Jarvie's murder in 1909, the property passed to his two sons Tom and John Jr. Unfortunately, his sons' interests lay elsewhere; and the ranch property would never again flourish as it had under the senior Jarvie's enterprising stewardship.

-In 1924 the ranch was sold to Charlie Sparks, then in 1934 to Frank E. Jerkins, and again in 1942 to William Allen.
-Duward and Ester Campbell acquired the property in 1968 and were the last private owners of the property.
+In 1924 the ranch was sold to Charlie Sparks, then in 1934 to Frank E. Jenkins, and again in 1942 to William Allen.
+Duward and Esther Campbell acquired the property in 1968 and were the last private owners of the property.
 Ester, well-known as the "school marm" that taught in the area's one-room schoolhouse, became a local institution, much love by the hundreds of visitors who yearly made pilgrimages to the Jarvie ranch.

 Anxious to see the ranch preserved and restored to its historic character.
 Mrs. Campbell sold her 35-acre ranch to the Nature Conservancy in 1982.
 They, in turn, leased the site to the BLM until sufficient funds were found for purchase of the property, forever placing the Jarvie ranch in public ownership.
 This was the Conservancy's first Utah project.